Particular/docs.particular.net/transports/azure-service-bus/index.md

 reviewed: 2021-05-18
 ---

-The Azure Service Bus transport leverages the .NET Standard [Microsoft.Azure.ServiceBus](https://www.nuget.org/packages/Microsoft.Azure.ServiceBus/) client SDK.
+The Azure Service Bus transport leverages the [Azure.Messaging.ServiceBus](https://www.nuget.org/packages/Azure.Messaging.ServiceBus/) client library for .NET.

 [Azure Service Bus](https://azure.microsoft.com/en-us/services/service-bus/) is a messaging service hosted on the Azure platform that allows for exchanging messages between various applications in a loosely coupled fashion.
 The service offers guaranteed message delivery and supports a range of standard protocols (e.g. REST, AMQP, WS*) and APIs such as native pub/sub, delayed delivery, and more.